On This Page[Hide][Show]

-The claim review process may involve:
+The claim review process may include:

 - Reviewing medical records